2009 Philadelphia Phillies season: August

 Martínez faced off against his former club on August 23, with the series tied 1–1.
 Mets starter Óliver Pérez allowed six runs in the first inning and was pulled in the middle of Martínez' first at-bat, down in the count 3–0. Ángel Pagán led off the Mets' first with an inside-the-park home run after the ball became lodged underneath the outfield wall.
 Martínez pitched six innings, allowing four runs, but the score was 9–6 by the end of the eighth inning.
 Lidge allowed another run to score and had runners on first and second, thanks in part to a booted base hit and an error by Eric Bruntlett.
 The Mets had no outs and Jeff Francoeur was at the plate representing the go-ahead run.
 Francoeur hit a line drive over the second base bag, where Bruntlett caught it, stepped on second base, and tagged Daniel Murphy coming from first, completing the 15th unassisted triple play in baseball's modern era and the second in Phillies history (Mickey Morandini) in a game called "the league's quirkiest of the season".
 The Phillies closed the series with a 6–2 win behind Lee's eighth straight victory (seven innings pitched, no earned runs).
 With a win on August 26, the Phillies claimed victory in the year's series over the Pirates; however, the Bucs won two games in a three-night set wherein the game-winning run was scored in the eighth inning or later each night.
 Andrew McCutchen hit a game-winning two-run home run off of Lidge in the ninth inning of the opener; Howard hit a game-winning three-run shot for the Phillies in the top of the tenth on August 26 after the Pirates tied it in the ninth on a Brandon Moss home run.
 Garrett Jones set a Pirates rookie record with his 15th home run off of Happ in the eighth inning of the series finale.
 The Phillies closed the month by taking two of three games from the Braves.
-For his 11 home run performance in August, Howard won the National League Player of the Month award.
+For his 11-home-run performance in August, Howard won the NL Player of the Month award.